The TB Davies Heritage

 The 1970s – COMPANY EXPANDS ACROSS UK

-Patrick Takes over as Managing Director and begins selling nationally, advertising in publications such as Exchange & Mart and Country Gentlemen, delivering via TNT and their new next day delivery service.
-The product portfolio continues to diversify and includes, amongst others, converting polystyrene and fencing products as the company tests different ideas and strategies, some of which remained for many years.
+Patrick Takes over as Managing Director and begins selling nationally, advertising in publications such as Exchange & Mart and Country Gentlemen, delivering via TNT using their new innovative next day delivery service.
+The product portfolio continues to diversify and includes, amongst others, converting polystyrene using CNC high-tech machinery and fencing products as the company tests different ideas and strategies, some of which remained for many years.

 The 1980s – LARGER PREMISES REQUIRED

-The ability to deliver the next day became a hit as it placed the company close to its customers.
-A move to new premises on Penarth Road allowed Patrick to continue innovating being amongst the first to introduce compact hinged ladders to the market.
+The ability to deliver the next day became a “big” hit as it placed the company close to its customers.
+A move to new premises on Penarth Road allowed the company to continue innovating being amongst the first to introduce compact hinged ladders to the UK market.
 The company now had a strong reputation for quality and service and developed a network of independent and national distributors, including the likes of Argos.

 The 1990s – STEEL STEP MANUFACTURING BEGINS